grafana/grafana/docs/sources/panels/visualizations/alert-list-panel.md

 - **Alert name -** Enter an alert name query.
 - **Dashboard title -** Enter a dashboard title query.
 - **Folder -** Select a folder.
-Only alerts from dashboards in the folder selected will be displayed.
+Alerts only from dashboards in the folder selected will be displayed.
 - **Dashboard tags -** Select one or more tags.
-Only alerts from dashboards with one or more of the tags will be displayed.
+Alerts only from dashboards with one or more of the tags will be displayed.

 ### State filter